 If, as a result of this Agreement, the Sovereign Nation is a subrecipient of federal awards as defined by 2 CFR Part 200, the Sovereign Nation will comply with all applicable requirements of 2 CFR Part 200, including requirements regarding the reimbursement and the overpayment of unallowable costs.

-TERMINATION OR CANCELATION
+SURVIVABILITY

+The terms and conditions of the Agreement, including SLA terms and conditions, which by their sense and context are intended to survive the expiration or termination of the Agreement or SLA will so survive.

+SLA TERMINATION FOR RETROCESSION

-The Sovereign Nation may terminate or return administrative responsibility to HCA for any program prior to the end of the term of a SLA and will provide HCA with notification of its intent to do so at least sixty (60) calendar days prior to the effective date of the termination or retrocession.
+The Sovereign Nation may choose to terminate an SLA in order to return administrative responsibility of the SLA assigned program to HCA for any program prior to the end of the term of an SLA with written notification to both the HCA Agreement Manager and the HCA SLA Manager of its intent to do so at least sixty (60) calendar days prior to the effective date of the termination for retrocession.

-Any money paid to the Tribal Nation by HCA to provide a service or program for the period of time that program administration is returned to the state by the Tribal Nation will be paid back to the HCA prior to the effective date of the return of program administrative responsibility to the state.

-Sovereign NationIf the Tribe terminates or returns administrative responsibility to the State for a service or program contained in this Agreement or any SLA, the Tribal Nation and HCA may then execute a new and separate agreement to enable the Tribe to operate that service or program outside of the consolidated Agreement.
+Prior to the effective date of the requested termination or retrocession the Sovereign Nation shall return to HCA any payment made for the administration of the SLA services which are not completed.

 TERMINATION FOR CONVENIENCE

-Either Party may terminate any SLA by giving the other Party at least thirty (30) calendar days’ written notice.
+Either Party may terminate the Agreement or any SLA by giving the other Party at least thirty (30) calendar days’ written notice.
 If either Party terminates any SLA for convenience, the terminating Party may pay an amount agreed to by the Parties for actual costs incurred by the non-terminating Party in performance of or in reliance on the SLA.

 TERMINATION FOR DEFAULT